JaviDoria/Credit-Card-Project/README.md

 Click if you want to try the [DASHBOARD](https://app.powerbi.com/view?r=eyJrIjoiNjFhOTQzOGItOTNhOS00OWEzLWJiNzAtYWU5ZWVhYTIwYTYwIiwidCI6ImUzM2ExNjJlLWUwZDctNDA3NS05NWQyLWNmNDAyNWI5YWI3ZSIsImMiOjl9&pageName=9ac759e234e0993d8e52)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**The fourth step** Following the plan, I made a Machine Learning model.
-I decide to use a Logistic Regression model for this project en all the process is detailed in
+**The fourth step** Following the plan, I developed a Machine Learning model.
+I decided to use a classification model, specifically a Logistic Regression model, for this project.
+After training the model, I reviewed its performance metrics.
+All the process is detailed in this Jupyter Notebook --> [CC_Model.ipynb](https://github.com/JaviDoria/Credit-Card-Project/blob/8c59055dacbe30c6841313eee80cad52ca735593/CC_Model.ipynb)

+Once I got all the process finished, I continued with the final step.

+**The Fifth step** I used Streamlit to deploy a user-friendly app, designed to help workers quickly and easily determine if a customer qualifies for this product.
+The code for the app is this --> [CC_APP.py](https://github.com/JaviDoria/Credit-Card-Project/blob/8c59055dacbe30c6841313eee80cad52ca735593/CC_APP.py)

 Here you have the final [APP](https://cc-app-customer.streamlit.app/)

+**Thank you very much for following this process.
+I would be delighted to receive your comments and advice.